jenkinsci/workflow-cps-plugin/doc/persistence.md

     *
     * various other boolean flags & settings for the execution (durability setting, user that started the build, is it sandboxed, etc)
 3. The Program -- this is the current execution state of the Pipeline
-    * This holds the Groovy state (transformed by CPS) plus the CPSThreadGroup for the running branches of the Pipeline
+    * This holds the Groovy state - the `CpsThreadGroup` - with runtime calls transformed by CPS so they can persist
+        * The `CpsThread`s map to the running branches of the Pipeline
     * The program depends on the FlowNodes from the FlowNodeStorage, since it reads them by ID rather than storing them in the program
     * This also depends on the heads in the CpsFlowExecution, because its FlowHeads are loaded from the heads of the CpsFlowExecution
     * Also holds the CpsStepContext, i.e. the variables such as EnvVars, Executor and Workspace uses (the latter stored as Pickles)